Creating an Effective Corporate Compliance Program: 3 Potent Tips for Your Business

 - Personnel Training: All personnel of the corporation—including upper management—should be periodically trained on their corporation’s compliance program.
 This is important because the laws, regulatory environment, business relationships, and size of the corporation could change.

 - Periodic Evaluation: Compliance programs should be periodically evaluated for the same reasons that personnel need to be trained.
 The business of a corporation is dynamic and is constantly changing; therefore, the compliance program must be evaluated and modified to account for such changes.

 - Consistent Enforcement: A good compliance program is only as effective as its ability to enforce its provisions when individuals either follow its policies or violate them.
 For instance, the corporation should set forth clear courses of action that it will follow when individuals follow policies or violate them, and the corporation must act upon these policies.

 - Internal Controls and Due Diligence: A corporation’s system of internal controls must be adequately designed to detect and prevent misconduct.
 Further, a corporation should regularly employ due diligence policies and procedures for significant business transactions such as mergers and acquisitions or transactions with foreign parties.

 - Updating and Optimizing: A compliance program should be updated as needed.
 It should also be optimized based on changing busines conditions and the sophistication of technology.

 An effective compliance program is a critical component of a corporation’s business operations.
 It serves as an indicator that the corporation is following the law.
 This is vital because the risks of non-compliance can be devastating, including civil and criminal lawsuits which can lead to significant monetary penalties, loss of license, injunction, reputational harm, and even jail time.
-If a corporation is concerned about the effectiveness or strength of its compliance program or has any question regarding the effects of a compliance program on a federal investigation, it should get in contact with an experienced compliance law attorney as soon as possible.
+If a corporation is concerned about the effectiveness or strength of its compliance program or has any question regarding the effects of a compliance program on a federal investigation, it should get in contact with an experienced compliance consultant.